-Figure 3-2: Streetman Plant Site Layout shows a closer view of the buildings at the Streetman Plant in relation to EPN E3-1 and the area where the new stack will be built.

-As described in Section 4.5.2: Modeling Scenarios in the SIP narrative, the corners and the mid-point of the rectangular area where the new stack will be built were treated as hypothetical stack locations A, B, C, D, and E for modeling (as shown in Figure 3-2).
-The buildings shown in Figure 3-2 were processed in BPIPPRM to calculate stack-tip downwash parameters for each of the five hypothetical stack locations.
-Elevation for the buildings and the five hypothetical stack locations were determined using one-third arc-second United States Geological Survey (USGS) National Elevation Data (NED).
+Figure 3-2: Streetman Plant Site Layout shows a closer view of the buildings at the Streetman Plant in relation to EPN E3-1.
+The buildings shown in Figure 3-2 were processed in BPIPPRM to calculate stack-tip downwash parameters for EPN E3-1.
+Elevation for the buildings and the stack source were determined using one-third arcsecond United States Geological Survey (USGS) National Elevation Data (NED).
 The building information needed for BPIPPRM is available in Section 7, Table 7-7: Streetman Plant Building Parameters.